inko-lang/inko/docs/source/getting-started/methods.md

 }
 ---

-In previous tutorials we've seen expressions such as `STDOUT.new` and `out.print(...)`.
+In previous tutorials we've seen expressions such as `Stdout.new` and `out.print(...)`.
 In such expressions, `new` and `print` are method calls.
 But what are methods?
 Well, they are functions that are bound to some object.
-In case of `print`, the method is bound to an instance of `STDOUT`.
-This means you first have to create an instance of `STDOUT` before you can call `print`.
+In case of `print`, the method is bound to an instance of `Stdout`.
+This means you first have to create an instance of `Stdout` before you can call `print`.

 Methods are defined using the `fn` keyword.
 An example of this which we've seen so far is the `main` method defined like so: